guusj/books/Warbreaker_BrandonSanderson.md

 “I don’t know that I’ve ever seen another god throwing fruit into the air.”
 “It’s more than this,” Lightsong said, dipping down as he nearly lost one of the lemons.
 “Today I have discovered that I know a surprising number of sailing terms, that I am fantastic at mathematics, and that I have a fairly good eye for sketching.
 On the other hand, I know nothing about the dyeing industry, horses, or gardening.
 I have no talent for sculpting, I can’t speak any foreign languages, and—as you’ve seen—I’m terrible at pottery.”
 Blushweaver watched him for a second.
 He looked at her, letting the lemons drop but snatching the guava out of the air.
 He tossed it to a servant, who began peeling it for him.
 “My previous life, Blushweaver.
 These are skills that I—Lightsong—have no right to know.
-Whomever I was before I died, _he_ could juggle.
+Whoever I was before I died, _he_ could juggle.
 He knew about sailing.
 And he could sketch.”
 “We’re not supposed to worry about the people we were before,” Blushweaver said.
 “I’m a god,” Lightsong said, taking back a plate containing the peeled and sliced guava, then offering a piece to Blushweaver.
 “And, by Kalad’s Phantoms, I’ll worry about whatever I please.”
 She paused, then smiled and took a slice.
 “Just when I thought I had you figured out . . .”